2:110 Qualifications, Term, and Duties of Board Officers

 - Serve as the head of the public body for purposes of the Open Meetings Act and Freedom of Information Act;

-- Ensure that a quorum of the Board is physically present at all Board meetings;
+- Ensure that a quorum of the Board is physically present at all Board meetings, except as otherwise provided by the Open Meetings Act;

 - Administer the oath of office to new Board members;

-- Except when the Board President is the subject of a complaint of sexual harassment, a witness, or otherwise conflicted, appoint a qualified outside investigator to conduct an independent review of allegations of sexual harassment made against a Board member by another Board member or elected official.
+- Except when the Board President is the subject of a complaint of sexual harassment, a witness, or otherwise conflicted, appoint a qualified outside investigator to conduct an independent review of allegations of sexual harassment made against a Board member by another Board member or elected official; and

 The President is permitted to participate in all Board meetings in a manner equal to all other Board members, including the ability to make and second motions.